A survey and taxonomy of loss functions in machine learning: Regression losses

-Another drawback of $\mathcal{L}_{logcosh}$ is related to the fact that, compared to the Huber loss, it is less customizable.
+The log-cosh loss shares many of the advantages of the Huber loss, but without the need to manually set a threshold hyperparameter.
+However, it is computationally more expensive due to the logarithmic function.
+Additionally, it is less customizable compared to the Huber loss since it does not allow fine-tuning the transition between the quadratic and linear behavior.

-\subsubsection{Root Mean Squared Logarithmic Error Loss(\cont,\diff,\conv)}
+\subsubsection{Root Mean Squared Logarithmic Error Loss (\cont,\diff,\conv)}

-The Root Mean Squared Logarithmic Error (RMSLE) loss (formalized in Eq.~\ref{eq:rmsle}) is the RMSE of the log-transformed observed value $y$ and log-transformed predicted value $\hat{y}$.
-The only difference with respect to RMSE is that the logarithm is applied to both the predicted and the observed values.
-The plus one term inside the logarithm allows values of $f(\vec{x}_i)$ to be zero.
+The Root Mean Squared Logarithmic Error (RMSLE) loss, formalized in Eq.~\ref{eq:rmsle}, is the root mean squared error (RMSE) computed on the log-transformed observed value $y$ and predicted value $\hat{y}$.
+The transformation of both predicted and observed values allows for better handling of relative errors and makes the loss more robust to outliers, particularly when dealing with high-valued predictions.
+The addition of $1$ inside the logarithm ensures that zero values of $f(\vec{x}_i)$ can be handled without issues.

-Due to the properties of the logarithm, the error between the predicted and the actual values is relative, making the RMSLE more robust to outliers.
-Precisely, the magnitude of the RMLSE does not scale accordingly to the magnitude of the error.
-Indeed, data points with big residuals are less penalized when the predicted and the actual values have high values too.
-This make the RMSLE suitable for problems where targets have an exponential relationship, or it is preferable to penalize more under estimates than over estimates.
-However, this loss is not appropriate for problems that allows negative values.